dasch-swiss/dsp-tools/knora/README.md

 #### logout()

-This method is used to log out from Knora and remove the access token.
+Logs out the user and removes the access token.

 ```python
 logout()